appgate/terraform-provider-appgatesdp/website/docs/r/appliance.markdown

 * `netmask`: (Optional) Netmask to use with address for allowing connections.
 Example: 0.
 * `nic`: (Optional) NIC name to accept connections on.
 Example: eth0.
 ### admin_interface
 The details of the admin connection interface.
-If null, admin interface will be accessible via peerInterface.
+Required on Controllers and LogServers.

 * `hostname`: (Required) Hostname to connect to the admin interface.
 This hostname will be used to validate the appliance certificate.
 Example: appgate.company.com.
 * `https_port`:  (Optional)  default value `8443` Port to connect for admin services.
 * `https_ciphers`: (Required)  default value `ECDHE-RSA-AES256-GCM-SHA384,ECDHE-RSA-AES128-GCM-SHA256` The type of TLS ciphers to allow.
 See: https://www.openssl.org/docs/man1.0.2/apps/ciphers.html for all supported ciphers.
 * `allow_sources`:  (Optional) Source configuration to allow via iptables.
+* `https_p12`:  (Optional) PKCS12 object with X.509 certificate and private key.
 #### https_ciphers
 The type of TLS ciphers to allow.
 See: https:&#x2F;&#x2F;www.openssl.org&#x2F;docs&#x2F;man1.0.2&#x2F;apps&#x2F;ciphers.html for all supported ciphers.
 #### allow_sources